Stay in control: Five reasons to consolidate your superannuation before October 1

 You may also have to inform your employer about these changes so they are aware of where to pay your superannuation .
 Once you’ve consolidated your super, you might want to ask yourself if you’re adequately covered with life insurance.

 If you’re unsure, a good place to start adding up how much your family would need to maintain their cost of living until your expected retirement age, plus the cost of any mortgages or outstanding debts.
-You can also speak to one of our life insurance advisers to compare life insurance policies based on price and features, to ensure you’re getting the best bang for your buck.
+You can also speak to one of our life insurance specialists to compare life insurance policies based on price and features, to ensure you’re getting the best bang for your buck.

 5. Reassess your needs: does your cover still work for you?